Brooke's Maryland Manual Biography is available here: http://msa.maryland.gov/msa/mdmanual/06hse/html/msa17084.html

 A Lawyer for Working People

-Brooke regularly works with neighborhood associations throughout the City that are fighting to make their streets safer, cleaner, and greener.
+Brooke regularly works with neighborhood associations and individuals throughout the City that are fighting to make their streets safer, cleaner, and greener.

-Brooke is also an executive board member of the Fell’s Point Residents Association, where she has led an effort to work with the City to repopulate the declining tree canopy of Fell’s Point and surrounding neighborhoods.
-She also serves on the boards of the the Downtown Baltimore Family Alliance (DBFA), an organization dedicated to supporting downtown families, and the Citizens Planning & Housing Association, a city-wide group dedicated to empowering citizens and community groups to make grass-roots change.
+Brooke was also an executive board member of the Fell’s Point Residents Association, where she led an effort to work with the City to repopulate the declining tree canopy of Fell’s Point and surrounding neighborhoods.
+She also served on the boards of the the Downtown Baltimore Family Alliance (DBFA), an organization dedicated to supporting downtown families, and the Citizens Planning & Housing Association, a city-wide group dedicated to empowering citizens and community groups to make grass-roots change.

 Whether it’s ensuring that our parks are green and thriving, or that our City is walkable, safe, and clean, Brooke is dedicated to making Baltimore work for its families, and is passionate about fighting to ensure that Baltimore becomes a safer, cleaner, greener, and more livable City for all of its families.